amplab/datascience-sp14/README.md

-datascience-sp14
+Introduction to Data Science
 ================

-Repository for data science course Spring 14
+Repository for UC Berkeley's "Introduction to Data Science" course in Spring 2014